GraphQLAPI/graphql-api-for-wp/README.md

 - Customize it with the paths to the folders

 This file will override any corresponding entry defined in `composer.json`.

+### PSR-4 Namespaces

+The package owner for this plugin is `GraphQLAPI`.
+In addition, there are 3 other package owners for all the required components, each as an organization in GitHub:

+- [GraphQLByPoP](https://github.com/GraphQLByPoP): components belonging to the CMS-agnostic GraphQL server
+- [PoPSchema](https://github.com/PoPSchema): components to add entities to the schema (types, field resolvers, directives).
+These components do not depend on GraphQL: from a single source of truth, they can also load data for other targets, such as REST.
+- [PoP](https://github.com/getpop): the core server-side component architecture, used by the server to load the graph data.

 ## Modules